Prevention & Biocontrol Strategies for Thrips in Houseplants

 Identifying Thrips: Echinothrips vs. Western Flower Thrips

 • Appearance: Slender, light brown to yellowish insects with fringed wings.
-Adults are 1–1.2 mm long and are more active flyers than Echinothrips.
+Adults are 1–1.2 mm long, are more active flyers than Echinothrips, and thrive in flowers with tasty pollen.

 • Feeding damage: Causes silver streaking, scarring, and distorted new growth.
 Black fecal spots are often visible on leaves.